getsadzeg/resume/README.md

 * Front-End Development - no actual experience.
 I have knowledge of very very basic HTML & CSS.

 ## Hackathons' experience
 I love hackathons.
-It's "competition" where you get fresh experience.
+Hackathon is a competition where you get fresh experience in programming.
 Here's mine:

 * [hack@MACS](http://hackatmacs.devpost.com/) - just attended.